Clinical Competence Assessment (CCA)

 Overview

-The RN Clinical Competency Assessment Exams and the AP Clinical Competency Assessment Exam are computer-based written examinations.
+The RN Clinical Competency Assessment Exams and the AP Clinical Competency Assessment Exam are conducted online as computer-based written tests.
+You can access these exams through the University of Manitoba’s Learning Management System, known as UM Learn (or Brightspace/D2L).

 - Pencils

-To pass the written exam you must achieve a minimum score of 65%.
+To pass the exam, you need to achieve a minimum score of 65%.

 Technical requirements